Freika/wowrb/README.md

 `Wowrb.data_battlegroups` returns the list of battlegroups for this region.

-`Wowrb.data_character(parameter)` returns a list of each race and their associated faction, name, unique ID, and skin with the 'races' parameter.
+`Wowrb.data_character(parameter)` list available parameters 'races/classes/achievements'.
+Returns a list of each race and their associated faction, name, unique ID, and skin with the 'races' parameter.
 Returns a list of character classes with the 'classes' parameter.
 Returns a list of all of the achievements that characters can earn as well as the category structure and hierarchy with the 'achievements' parameter.

-`Wowrb.data_guild(parameter)` returns a list of all guild rewards with the 'rewards' parameter.
+`Wowrb.data_guild(parameter)` list available parameters 'rewards/perks/achievements'.
+Returns a list of all guild rewards with the 'rewards' parameter.
 Returns a list of all guild perks with the 'perks' parameter.
 Returns a list of all of the achievements that guilds can earn as well as the category structure and hierarchy with the 'achievements' parameter.

 `Wowrb.data_item_classes` returns a list of item classes.